loginakhil/loginakhil.github.io/_posts/2021-12-05-templating-docker-compose.md

 ```

-Have you ever wondered how to re-use configuration fragments in docker-compose files ?
+Have you ever wondered how to re-use configuration fragments in docker-compose files?

 From docker compose version `3.4` onwards, we can achieve this using **extension-fields**